 Welcome to the legendary Alcatraz Island, located just offshore from San Francisco!
 This iconic site has an intriguing past, serving as everything from a military outpost to a notorious federal prison.
 Today, it’s one of the most popular tourist attractions in the Bay Area.
-If you’re curious about the island’s rich history and looking for a fascinating day trip, read on—we’re diving into some of the most interesting stories that shaped Alcatraz’s legacy.
+If you’re curious about the island’s rich history and looking for the stories that shaped Alcatraz’s legacy, you’re in the right place.

 Alcatraz Island sits 1.25 miles off the coast of San Francisco, and over the years, it has seen a number of transformations: